chrisdedman/project-report-latex/README.md

 ## ✍️ Customization

-Update the following in report.tex:
+In `template_final_report.tex`, update:
+- Project_Title

-- Project_Title, Your_First_Name Your_Last_Name
+- Your_First_Name Your_Last_Name
-- Replace placeholders in each section (e.g., Abstract, Introduction, etc.)
+- Section placeholders (in Abstract, Introduction, etc.)
-- Comment line with `\includepdf` if you want to remove the custom cover page.
-Or update the cover_page.pdf with your own.
+- Comment or replace the \includepdf line for cover page
-- Add your own figures in the `figures/` directory and reference them in the text.
+- Add figures to figures/ and reference them in your text

 ## 📄 Example Sections